Sometimes Suicide • A Christmas Suicide Song

 I am usually met with “well it can’t be that bad or you wouldn’t be talking about it.”

 I am not telling you this because I want you to feel sorry for me.
-I am telling you this because I want you to be brave enough to share how you really feel too, so that together we can heal one another through true genuine love.
+I am telling you this because I want you to be brave enough to share how you really feel too, so that together we can heal one another through genuine big love.

 We need to connect and buying gifts and eating and drinking too much does not always help us to do that.